eoingeoghegan/CompoundFinalProject-Svelte/README.md

 -	Created a splashscreen which is the opening page of the app where signup and login buttons are available.
 Splashscreen is imported to routes +page.svelte.
 The signup and login buttons are linked to their locations in routes.
 Added static images same as Hapi Compound.
 -	Created components User Credentials and User Details in Lib-ui.
 For validation on email password, and username.
 Created login form and added the components to Login +page.
 Now when login is pressed it will display a login Form to enter username details.

+# Session 2
+-	Updated the UX, created logged inUser + subtitle In runes.svelte.ts that can be used dynamically anywhere in the app.
+Logged in user to show the users email in navbar when logged in and subtitle to label the page the user is on.
+-	Created a header, menu and navbar components.
+Navbar is just before logging in.
+Menu is when user successfully logs in which shows new navbar with logged in user which is added to +layout which only renders if logged in user is successful.
+-	Created a logout route, which sets the logged in users email to “” and returns to welcome splashscreen.
+-	Added predefined workout cards to dashboard, need to create views for the them next when button is pressed.
+-	Currently have it set to allow any email + pass to pass at login to work on the app, will update this later to allow only signed up users to access it.